szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 </tr>
 <tr>
 <td>Scenario title</td>
-<td>Taken from either the name of the sheet, or can be defined in the first cell (top left) using `Scenario:` or `Scenario Outline:` followed by the title in the next cell.
+<td>Taken from either the name of the sheet, or can be defined in the first cell (top left) using <code>Scenario:</code> or <code>Scenario Outline:</code> followed by the title in the next cell.
 Excel sheet names can contain a maximum of 31 characters, so for longer scenario titles, you need to use the second option.</td>
 </tr>
 <tr>
 <td>Scenario tags</td>
 <td>Defined in one or more lines at the top of the sheet.
 Include the leading '@' in your tags.
-Tags can either be entered in a single cell and separated using whitespace, or entered in multiple cells..</td>
+Tags can either be entered in a single cell and separated using whitespace, or entered in multiple cells.</td>
 </tr>
 <tr>
 <td>Scenario steps (Given/When/Then)</td>